iamatreyi2004/Classification-model-to-detect-prevalence-of-diabetes-on-Pima-Indian-Diabetes-dataset/README.md

-# Classification Model to Detect Diabetes
+# Classification Model to Detect Prevalence of Diabetes

 ## Objective
 The objective of this project is to develop a classification model